akka/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 ---
 # Reliable delivery

-For the Akka Classic documentation of this feature see @ref:[Classic At-Least-Once Delivery](../persistence.md#at-least-once-delivery).
+The current recommended API is fully typed, a.k.a. `akka-typed`.For the Akka Classic documentation of this feature see @ref:[Classic At-Least-Once Delivery](../persistence.md#at-least-once-delivery).

 @@@ warning